evandisoft/RedOnion/MunOS/Multithreading.md

 ### Managing Multithreading
 Even though multiple threads in MunOS are not running simultaneously with respect to the computer you are running (they are not using multiple cores or multiple OS threads), MunOS will be interrupting MunOS threads, which are going to be sharing time each update.

-In general you are not going to be able to know when one of your "threads" will be interrupted to run another thread.
+This can lead to issues when you want only one thread to use a particular resource at a time.
+Global variables are sharead between all threads in the same `process`.
+To manage these possible interactions you can create your own locking mechanisms using a feature both engines provide:

-There is one exception: immediately after a `sleep` call in Lua, or a `yield` call in ROS, your thread will have at least 100 uninterruptible instructions.
+**In general you are not going to be able to know when one of your "threads" will be interrupted to run another thread.
+But there is one exception: immediately after a `sleep` call in Lua, or a `yield` call in ROS, your thread will have at least 100 uninterruptible instructions.**

 What 100 instructions will allow you to do is different for the two engines, but what it will _at least_ allow you to do is the following (in lua):
 ```